 A teaspoon of Marmite adds a lovely savoury, salty tang to this vegetable soup recipe.
-You could also use nutritional yeast, or the leftover rind of Parmesan to add a umami savoury flavour.
+You could also use nutritional yeast, soy sauce, or the leftover rind of Parmesan to add a umami savoury flavour.

 Of course you may have other veggies in your fridge that you want to use.
 If you don't have swede, you could substitute potatoes.
 Broccoli would also be a great addition - fresh or frozen.
 And if you like you could replace the leeks with onion.
 Thyme would also be lovely in place of the dried mixed herbs.
-You could also add a can of tomatoes or some tomato puree if you'd like a rich tomato-y flavour to your healthy vegetable soup.
+You could also add a can of tomatoes or some tomato puree if you'd like a rich tomato-y flavour to your chunky vegetable soup.

 Where possible, leave the peel on your veggies.
 Many nutrients are stored just under the skin, and end up being discarded with the skin.
 Just give them a quick scrub.

-Healthy Vegetable soup
+Chunky Vegetable soup

 - 50 g brown rice

 - 150 g swede